gabrielleuzinger/Sunspots/Report/Sunspots.md

 ## 2. Data modelling

-### Data analysis
+### Data analysis and preparation

 The results of the exploratory analysis indicated that the time series is not stationary, i.e., its properties depend on the time at which the series is observed.
-Before continuing, let's check this using two tests:
+Before continuing, let's verify this using some tests:

 1. Augmented Dickey Fuller test - ADH Test
 2. Kwiatkowski-Phillips-Schmidt-Shin test – KPSS test